MaterializeInc/materialize/doc/user/content/manage/user-management/rbac-newrole.md

    CREATE TABLE d (a int, b text NOT NULL);
    ```

-You just created a nested hierarchy of objects.
+You just created a set of objects.
 Your schema object belongs to
-the database and the database is only accessible within the cluster.
+the database.
+You can access the cluster from any database.
 The next
 step is to grant privileges to your role based on the role needs.

 ## Grant privileges to a role